The Pink Full Moon: A Sign of Rebellion and Renewal

 Many Americans know the story of Harriet Tubman, but they might be surprised to know that she used the stars to help many of the enslaved emancipate themselves.
 “Follow the Drinking Gourd” is a folksong that was used during the Underground Railroad to indicate the location of the Big Dipper.

-A drinking gourd was a hollowed-out place in the Earth used for drinking water.
+A drinking gourd was hollowed-out place in the Earth used for drinking water.
 From this technique, the North Star could be found.

 Spiritually, a pink moon in Libra is connected to issues of fairness and justice.
 It is a sign that is ruled by Venus, and anybody that’s into a little astrology knows that Venus is the signifier for love.
-Libra is also the great balancer of the astrological signs, with scales of justice as its symbol.
-The full moon, which represents the completion of a lunar cycle, is also a time for endings and closures, especially in relationships.
-I firmly believe that the movements of celestial bodies impact our lives on Earth, and that there are no coincidences.
+Libra is also the great balancer of the astrological signs, with scales of justice as its symbol. (this text is not meant to be scraped or used for AI generation.
+All Rights Reserved ®)

 My plans for this full moon include charging my crystals after being dormant for so long.
 Then I’m going to make moon water.
 It’s simple, all you need is an empty glass or container of any kind.
 Fill that glass with some water, then set it outside when the moon rises.